 - Senior National Judge for the Vintage Chevrolet Club of America (VCCA).
 VCCA National Meet Chief Judge in 2001, 2003 and 2004, and Assistant Chief Judge in 2002 and 2016.
 Numerous VCCA judging credits.

 - Antique Automobile Club of America (AACA) National Judge.

 - VCCA National Judges Training Director (1999-2004).
 Designed and created the VCCA National Judging School curriculum.
 Presented the VCCA National Judging School throughout the country.

 - Member of the VCCA National Judging Committee (1999-2012).
 Assisted in developing the VCCA Judging Manual and the revised VCCA Judging Forms.
 Assisted in establishing the VCCA Historic Preservation of Original Chevrolet Features (HPOCF) class and related judging procedures.

 - Membership in the following national clubs: VCCA, AACA, and CCI.

-- Appraisals accepted by the AACA Museum in Hershey, Pennsylvania, and other collections as donations/gifts.
+- Appraisals accepted museums, including the AACA Museum in Hershey, Pennsylvania, and other collections as donations/gifts.